BlockFlex: A Hybrid Resilient Routing Method based on Robust Virtual Overlay for Mega-constellation Networks: Introduction

+The core limitation of existing approaches lies in the global propagation of localized disturbances, combined with the sparse connectivity induced by ISL failures, which collectively undermine routing efficiency and resilience.
+To bridge this gap, this paper proposes BlockFlex, a robust and hybrid routing architecture that flexibly organizes satellites into autonomous domains (blocks) to achieve routing efficiency and resilience in highly dynamic mega-constellation networks.
+The design philosophy of BlockFlex centers on \emph{dynamics localization} and \emph{connectivity enhancement}: by partitioning the constellation into autonomous domains, BlockFlex decouples the inherent instability of the physical underlay from the routing logic, while simultaneously reinforcing inter-domain connectivity to create a more stable virtual overlay for routing.
+To realize this philosophy, BlockFlex incorporates two synergistic components:

+\begin{itemize} \item \textbf{A robust virtual overlay network}.
+This component masks network dynamics from the routing layer and enhances connectivity, providing a stable and robust topology abstraction for the upper-layer routing scheme. \item \textbf{A hybrid routing scheme}.
+Building atop the virtual overlay, BlockFlex applies different routing strategies \emph{between} and \emph{within} blocks, and seamlessly integrates them to complete end-to-end delivery, jointly ensuring both routing efficiency and resilience in a fully distributed manner. \end{itemize}

-\textbf{Summary.} The main contributions of this work, supported by the BlockFLEX prototype, are summarized as follows:
+In summary, the main contributions of this work are as follows:

-\ding{70}~\textbf{Distributed LSN volatility masking.} We design and implement the distributed underlay network for LSNs that effectively masks the impact of intermittent link failures on routing.
-This approach maintains network survivability even under severe failure conditions.
+\ding{117}~A robust virtual overlay network is designed to effectively mask the impact of intermittent ISL failures on global routing.
+By confining topological instability within autonomous blocks, it maintains high network robustness even under severe and unpredictable failure conditions.

-\ding{70}~\textbf{Resilient and efficient LSN routing.} By combining the advantages of both convergence-free and convergence-isolated routing paradigms, along with a distributed resilience strategy and hybrid stateful-stateless forwarding, we achieve for the first time a routing scheme that simultaneously ensures both efficiency and resilience with fully distributed manner.

-\ding{70}~\textbf{Terrestrial-Interoperable addressing architecture.} We introduce a novel hierarchical addressing framework that ensures seamless interoperability with existing terrestrial network protocols.
+\ding{117}~A hybrid routing scheme is proposed that balances routing efficiency and resilience by applying different packet forwarding strategies between and within blocks, and seamlessly integrating them to complete end-to-end delivery in a fully distributed manner.

+\ding{117}\udm{~BlockFlex is presented as a system-level architecture that integrates virtual overlay and hybrid routing into a cohesive design.
+While domain-based partitioning, geographic forwarding, and hierarchical routing have been explored individually, BlockFlex is, to the best of our knowledge, the first to synergistically combine them for high resilience and efficiency under severe ISL failures.}

+\ding{117}~BlockFlex is evaluated on operational mega-constellations using an open-source testbed.
+Under scenarios with up to $30\%$ unpredictable ISL failures, BlockFlex achieves a $2\times$ improvement in routing reachability compared to state-of-the-art schemes while maintaining near-$100\%$ delivery.
+The control-message and FIB-update overhead remains below $0.2\%$ of that required by convergent protocols such as OSPF.
+Additionally, BlockFlex reduces routing-computation time by $\geq 36\%$ and latency jitter by $\geq 61\%$.